meb-team/KRYPTON/README.md

 ## Install

-### Setup the Conda environment
+### With Conda environment

 To fill the requirements linked to Python, a recipe for a **Conda environment** is present in the file `ressources/krypton_conda_env.yml`.

+1. Setup

-To install it, make sure you have a [Conda](https://docs.conda.io/) installed on your system and run:
+To install it, make sure you have a [Conda](https://docs.conda.io/) installed on your system first and then runs:

 ```bash
 conda env create -f ressources/krypton_conda_env.yml
 conda activate krypton_base # Activate the Conda environment
 ```

-Then, several tools are available if you cannot or do not want to update your system:
+2. Core tools

 ```bash
 conda install fastqc trimmomatic=0.39 mmseqs2=13.45111  transdecoder=5.5.0